Trish Adora: All Elite Wrestling / Ring of Honor (2021–present)

+Early appearances (2021―2022)

 In May 2021, Adora began appearing for Ring of Honor (ROH).
 She competed in the ROH Women's World Championship tournament, where she defeated Marti Belle in the first round and defeated Allysin Kay in the quarterfinal respectively.
 However, she lost to Miranda Alize in the semifinals.
 On September 29, Adora has signed with ROH.
 On October 27, ROH announced that they would go to hiatus after Final Battle in December, and all personnel would also be released from their contracts.
 Adora first appeared for ROH's sister company, All Elite Wrestling (AEW) on the November 22, 2021, episode of Dark: Elevation losing to Riho.

 On the May 16, 2022, episode of Elevation, Adora challenged Mercedes Martinez for the ROH Women's World Championship, but was unsuccessful.
 On December 10, 2022, Adora returned to ROH after its relaunch, where she was defeated by Willow Nightingale during the Final Battle pre-show.

+The Infantry (2023–present)

 After returning to Ring of Honor Trish Adora managed and valeted Carlie Bravo & Shawn Dean and became a female part of their tag team stable called The Infantry.
 On July 6, 2023, The Infantry took on The Undisputed Kingdom (Matt Taven and Mike Bennett) and Leyla Hirsch as her tag team valet rival Maria Kanellis ordered it, but the trio were not successful.

 On February 14, 2024, Adora entered the inaugural ROH Women's World Television Championship tournament against Mercedes Martinez but lost to her in the first round.
 As of March 2024, The Infantry including Adora began making appearances on AEW.
 On April 5 at Supercard of Honor Trish Adora managed her tag team stable The Infantry as they challenged The Undisputed Kingdom for the ROH World Tag Team Championship but were unsuccessful.
 On July 26 at Death Before Dishonor, Adora managed The Infantry in a tag team match and they defeated Griff Garrison and Anthony Henry (with Maria Kanellis) On the October 31 episode of ROH Wrestling, The Infantry joined Shane Taylor Promotions.
 On the January 9, 2025, episode of ROH Adora defeated Harley Cameron and ended her undefeated streak.